softwaredoug/idiot-proof-git/README.md

 ## How it works

-Adds shortcuts for a rebase-based workflow.
+Adds shortcuts for a rebase workflow.
 Assumes a 'trunk' of develompment at either origin or upstream remotes.
 Assumes Github and/or Github Enterprise.

 ### 'git publish' or 'git pub'